vadimfrolov/Boilerplate/README.md

 React, Typescript, Webpack, Prettier, Eslint, Docker, Nginx

-you can click on button "Use this template" to start new project with this template
+You can click on button "Use this template" to start new project with this template

 ### Installation